 Although the building never seems to stop in vinexwijken, the Dutch government actually decided in 2005 that it would break with the top-down spatial planning tradition.
 In other words: let’s just leave it to the municipalities since we clearly can’t seem to make up our mind.
 So now what?
 Well, after our parents collectively left the cities, we are returning to them.
 Mainly because of work, but also for lots of ‘play’.

-Transform the cities
+Transforming the cities

 Dutch municipalities now aim at making most use of the land and space already available in cities to house more people.
 Take for example the situation of unappealing abandoned office buildings from the 70’s and 80’s that are now transformed into apartments.
-In Utrecht apartments are build on top of the newly opened central station.
+In Utrecht apartments are built on top of the newly opened central station.
 And everyone loves the new life of old industrial buildings as apartments or bars and restaurants.
 Which hipster wouldn’t want to live in an warehouse turned into loft in Katendrecht, Rotterdam?

 Oh if only we had foreseen in the 70’s that we would all be living in the cities again, wearing beards, on the hunt for vintage racing bikes and aspiring to grow our own tomatoes on our balconies…